 If you draw too much hardness out, it can be corrected.
 The blade would have to be re-hardened so you would repeat the hardening process.
 You want to avoid this because there would be a good chance of damaging your blade.
 I think the main points are breathe, relax and have patience.

-Clean the back side, tang and blade, to show the brightness of the steel.
-Temper in a preheated oven at 235 C. Set your blade, back side up, into your oven.
+Clean the back side and tang to show the brightness of the steel.
+Temper in a preheated oven at 235 C. (455 F).
+Set your blade, back side up, into your oven.
 Oven mitts are good.
-Place your blade tip up in your oven on a middle rack, making sure you have a clear view of the brightness of the steel.
+Place your blade (leveraged so the edges aren’t touching) in your oven on a middle rack, making sure you have a clear view of the brightness of the steel.
 Temper the whole blade and tang the same – the colour of straw.
 Check the colour by quickly cracking open your oven door and looking at the blade colour after 10 minutes (View your blade with goggles on or you will lose your eyelashes).
 If it is not a straw colour close the door and give it a bit more time.
 It’s best to temper in a very well lit environment so that you can see the colour change clearly.
 When it reaches a straw colour set it aside to cool to room temperature.
 After it cools (help with water) repeat the process.
 Double temper.

 Now take some hardness away from the tang to assure the blade won’t snap at the handle.
 Turn a front element on maximum and place the tang end up to the first bolt hole right on the element.
 When the tang begins to turns blue, take the blade with an oven mitt and douse the whole thing in room temperature water.
 This technique is called differentially tempering.